DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 hardware and algorithms our work will use, with related works in optimizing Toeplitz extraction listed under section 4.
 Section 5 will present our methodology and implementation strategy, as well as some limitations imposed on our work.
-Finally, section 7 will present the results of our experimentation.
+Finally, Section 7 will present the results of our experimentation, Section 8 presents our conclusions and Section 9 presents future work.

 ## 2 THEORY